Chocolate Rain

 "Chocolate Rain" is a song by American singer Tay Zonday.
-It quickly became popular after the music video for the song was uploaded to YouTube on April 22, 2007, and has since been viewed more than 140 million times as of May 2025.
+It quickly became popular after the music video for the song was uploaded to YouTube on April 23, 2007, and has since been viewed more than 142 million times as of June 2026.
 "Chocolate Rain" was ranked as the hottest viral video of summer 2007 by CTV and was awarded the 2008 YouTube Award in the category "Music".
 Lyrically, the song is a metaphor for racism against African Americans.

 Music video

 The official music video for "Chocolate Rain," lasting 4 minutes and 52 seconds, was uploaded on April 23, 2007, to Tay Zonday's official YouTube channel.
 The video portrays Zonday in a recording studio wearing a white T-shirt and singing into a condenser microphone.
+The song is about racism and is referenced in its lyrics.
 Occasional cuts to Zonday playing a digital piano are also shown.
-From time to time, Zonday moves away from the microphone inbetween lines; an explanation is provided via a caption that appears early in the video – "**I move away from the mic to breathe in".
+From time to time, Zonday moves away from the microphone in between lines; an explanation is provided via a caption that appears early in the video – "**I move away from the mic to breathe in".

 The music video was ranked as the hottest viral video of summer 2007 by CTV.
-The video has garnered 140 million views as of February 2025.
+The video has garnered 142 million views as of June 2026.